The top tourist attractions and places to visit in Nara – a fabulous city only a short day trip from Kyoto & Osaka.

 Personally speaking, I find it absolutely weird that these ancient tombs appear in no tourist guide, because even from outside they are truly spectacular and beyond significant!

-A lesser known site in Nara is the Heijō-kyō (平城京).
+A lesser-known Heritage site in Nara is the Heijō-kyō (平城京).
 Here you will be able to see the actual remains of the complex that served as Japanese capital between 710-40.
+(Side reference: The capital moved to Kyoto with the start of the so-called Heian period in 794 AD.)

 Right in the middle of Nara Park, you will find the Nara Prefectural Museum of Art.
-It is an amazing museum if you are into Buddhist and ancient art.
+It is an amazing museum if you are into Buddhist, ancient art and Japanese culture.
 I find it beautiful, but if you went to the exhibition at Hōryū-ji, it might be a bit repetitive.
 It’s actually not the only museum in town, but the most prominent.
 If you are short on time, you might want to skip it.

 Japanese people love their shopping arcades.
 Basically, every small town has one, and Nara is no exception.
-If you are looking for a wonderful little souvenir or some excellent Japanese food, you really shouldn’t miss the Higashimuki Shopping District in Nara.
+If you are looking for a wonderful little souvenir or were wondering what to eat in Nara, you really shouldn’t miss the Higashimuki Shopping District in Nara.
 Just walk past the Kōfuku-ji back to the main station and it will be on your left side.
+There is a ton of excellent food take away options and a million tiny shops offering authentic gifts.

 Day trip to Nara or is it better to stay a night?